Monica-Vu/cs_knowledge/System Design/theory/how_to_succeed.md

 # How to Succeed in a System Design Interview
 ## General Tips
-* Think of the interview as more of a brainstorming session with [ano]other member(s)
+* Think of the interview as more of a brainstorming session with anoother member(s)
 * Familiarize yourself with different topics on how to approach them
 * Understand the best practices and common pitfalls of modern software systems
 * Be able to explore different directions